Commercial Contractor Definition: The Ultimate Guide

 Never skip the step of verifying your contractor's insurance.
 This isn't just about checking a box; it's about protecting your investment, your property, and everyone on the job site from financial risk.
 A reputable contractor should willingly provide proof of their coverage.
 You’ll want to see a Certificate of Insurance (COI) that confirms they have adequate general liability, worker's compensation, and builder's risk policies.
 Verifying that your contractor has adequate insurance coverage is a non-negotiable step that safeguards you from liability in case of accidents, injuries, or property damage during construction.
 Make sure the policies are active and will remain so for the duration of your project.

-Planning for Dispute Resolution
+How to Plan for Dispute Resolution

 Even with a detailed contract and a great working relationship, disagreements can still arise.
 Planning for this possibility isn't pessimistic—it's smart.
 A dispute resolution clause outlines the agreed-upon process for handling conflicts, which can save you significant time, money, and stress compared to heading straight to court.
 This section of the contract typically specifies a structured approach, such as mediation, where a neutral third party helps you find a solution, or arbitration, where a third party makes a binding decision.
 Including a clear dispute resolution clause provides a fair and efficient way to resolve issues while keeping the project moving forward.